 How to check if your listing is verified

-In order to check if your or any other business is verified, Google its name and take a look at the Knowledge Graph.
+What you should do is Google the business name and take a look at the Knowledge Graph.

 If you don’t see the “Own this business?” option right next to the “Suggest an edit” button, the GMB listing at hand is verified.

 In turn, if you can see that your business listing isn’t verified, it’s high time to do it.
 But first you have to claim it.
-Here is how you can do it right from the search results.
+Here is how you can do it right from the search results, manually.

 Claiming an existing GMB listing